Therapy Training Program Application Requirements

 MDMA-Assisted Psychotherapy is currently provided by trained mental health and medical practitioners working on approved clinical research protocols at facilities that meet government regulatory requirements for drug storage.
 At this time research protocols are limited.
-As Phase 3 trials continue, data is being collected to support a New Drug Application (NDA) to the US Food and Drug Administration (FDA) in 2021, with the hopes of making MDMA-Assisted Psychotherapy into an approved prescription treatment.
+As Phase 3 trials continue, data is being collected to support a New Drug Application (NDA) to the US Food and Drug Administration (FDA), with the hopes of making MDMA-Assisted Psychotherapy into an approved prescription treatment.
 The MDMA Therapy Training Program is a pre-requisite for conducting MDMA-Assisted Psychotherapy on a MAPS protocol and is expected to continue as required training for clinicians offering MDMA-Assisted Psychotherapy post-approval, through the Risk Evaluation and Mitigation Strategy (REMS).
 The MDMA Therapy Training Program delivers specialized training to build competency for the conduct of this modality and ensure that practitioners are offering the treatment in a safe, effective, and ethical manner.

 The following are the current required elements for providing MDMA-Assisted Psychotherapy in an approved protocol:

 1. Protocol: availability of an approved study protocol with capacity for additional sites.

 2. Site: a treatment facility conducive to MDMA-assisted psychotherapy, as confirmed by the sponsored study team and in compliance with standard procedure.